 4) In a separate pan, add quinoa and water, bring to boil and cook quinoa for about 15 minutes on medium until quinoa is fluffy but not too soft, it should be somewhat “al dente”.

 5) When soup has simmered for at least 30 minutes and mushrooms are well-cooked through, pour the soup into serving bowls, sprinkle each bowl with diced green onions.
-Garnish each bowl with 3 grape tomatoes.
+Garnish each bowl with 3 grape tomatoes (each tomatoe sliced in half).
 Serve quinoa in a separate bowl.